Tr331/TicTacToe/README.md

 This project demonstrates a classic TicTacToe game with a user-friendly interface built with JavaFX.
 It serves as an excellent example of applying Java and JavaFX skills to create an interactive application.

-Features

-User-friendly Interface: Enjoy a clean and intuitive design powered by JavaFX.
-Interactive Gameplay: Engage in a classic TicTacToe game against another player.
-Responsive Design: The application adapts seamlessly to different window sizes.

 Enjoy playing TicTacToe!